Brief Introduction of LHM

-Leong Hwa Monastery aims to expound the teachings of Sakyamuni Buddha and to cultivate compassion, loving kindness and wisdom for the benefit of all sentient beings in
+Leong Hwa Monastery aims to expound the teachings of Sakyamuni Buddha and to cultivate compassion, loving kindness and wisdom for the benefit of all humanity.

 To propagate the religion of Buddhism through, inter alia Buddhist teachings and Dharma talks, religious ceremonies and festivities, and othet social, recreational and cultural activities.